 Absolut Vodka is bringing back its groundbreaking rainbow bottle and launched a multi-year partnership supporting GLAAD’s work in accelerating acceptance for the LGBT community.
 The vodka brand has also enlisted iconic pop photographer David LaChapelle to honor the spirit of Stonewall through an impactful image with EJ Johnson, Alexandra Grey, Sasha Velour, and his longtime muse and queer icon, Amanda Lepore.

 Shake Shack is bringing back the beloved cake batter and sprinkle-bedazzled Pride Shake, and committing $25,000 to The Trevor Project, the world’s largest suicide prevention and crisis intervention organization for LGBTQ young people.

 Goose Island‘s 312 Dry-Hopped beer can is wrapped in an iridescent label this year, reflecting back every color of the rainbow.
 The Chicago brewery is giving $1 for every can sold to Project Fierce Chicago, a grassroots initiative to create transitional housing for homeless LGBTQ+ young adults.

-Tank Garage Winery released “Love & Pride” this month to celebrate pride.
+Tank Garage Winery released “Love & Pride” to celebrate pride.
 The edgy wine producer has committed to contributing at least $7,500 of the proceeds from “Love & Pride” to LGBTQ Connection via Tank Cares.